matthibbs7/DEMOGORGN-web/README.md

 1. In Project Root start Django (backend) server: `python3 ./manage.py runserver` .
 This will start django on port 8000
 2. Go into the frontend directory (ie: `cd frontend`)
 3. Install any dependencies that may be missing: `npm install`
-4. Install any dependencies that may be missing: `npm start` .
+4. Install any dependencies that may be missing: `npm run start` .
 This will server up static files on port 3000 and proxy requests sent to /api/* to django at port 8000
 5. Project is available at http://localhost:8000